projectara/greybus-spec/source/device_class/camera.rst

 other states.

-The Capture Streams Request also contains a variable-size settings block that shall conform to the format described in the Properties section of this specification.
+The Capture Streams Request also contains a variable-size settings block that shall conform to the format described in the :ref:`Properties Section <camera-properties>`  of this specification.
 If no settings need to be applied for the Request the settings block size shall be zero.

-..
-TODO: jmondi: Add reference to the properties section once added

 Parameters for the Capture Stream Request are shown in Table :num:`table-camera-operations-capture-request`